Rajdeep1311/Rajdeep1311/README.md

 - 👯 I’m looking to collaborate on DevOps, Open-Source, and Cloud
 - 💬 Ask me about DevOps, Cloud, and Open-Source
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rajdeep-pal-1832211b5/) and [Twitter](https://twitter.com/Rajdeep1311)
-- ⚡ Fun fact: Kubernetes is also called K8s because the word has 8 letters between K and S.
+- ⚡ Fun fact: Kubernetes is also called K8s because the word has 8 letters between K and S